 AAP MLAs to meet at Kejriwal's residence on Wednesday to pick legislature party leader

-AAP convener Arvind Kejriwal has called a meeting of the party's newly elected MLAs at his residence on Wednesday, senior party leader Gopal Rai said.
-In the meeting scheduled at 11.30 am on Wednesday, the AAP's Leader of Legislature Party will be chosen by the MLAs, he told PTI on Tuesday.
+AAP national convener Arvind Kejriwal has called a meeting of the party's newly-elected MLAs at his residence here on Wednesday, senior party leader Gopal Rai said.
+At the meeting scheduled at 11.30 am, the MLAs will choose the AAP's Legislature Party leader, Rai told PTI on Tuesday.

-Another AAP leader said the party was considering two dates for the oath-taking ceremony of the chief minister – February 14 and February 16.
-Both in 2013 and 2015, Kejriwal had taken oath as chief minister on February 14.
-However, it has not yet decided on a venue for the oath-taking ceremony, he said.
+Another AAP leader said the party was considering two dates for the chief minister's oath-taking ceremony -- February 14 and 16.
+The Ramlila Maidan was being considered as the probable venue for the ceremony, he said, adding that a grand event was being planned.
+However, the final call regarding the venue was yet to be taken, the AAP leader said.

-After the selection of the Leader of Legislature Party, Lt Governor Anil Baijal will be apprised about it.
+After the selection of the Legislature Party leader, Lieutenant Governor Anil Baijal will be apprised of it.
 Thereafter, a notification will be issued.
-The AAP stormed back to power in Delhi, winning 62 seats in the 70-seat Assembly.
+The AAP stormed back to power in the national capital on Tuesday, winning 62 seats in the 70-member Assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)